ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/Humana.md

 ---
 ### Background Information:
-Throughout the early 2000s, Long Term Opioid Therapy (LTOT) for non-cancer pain conditions (NCPC) increased considerably without a corresponding increase in the incidence of NCPC.<br>
+Throughout the early 2000s, Long Term Opioid Therapy (LTOT) for non-cancer pain conditions (NCPC) increased considerably without a corresponding increase in the incidence of NCPC.<br><br>
-As many as 1 in 4 patients receiving long term opioid therapy in a primary care setting will struggle with opioid disorder. <br>
+As many as 1 in 4 patients receiving long term opioid therapy in a primary care setting will struggle with opioid disorder. <br><br>
 Evidence suggests an elevated risk for overdose, abuse, misuse, and negative health outcomes related to increased dosing or longer duration therapy, including fractures, Myocardial Infarction, and sexual dysfunction.

 ---
 ### Definitions:
 1. Opioid Naïve <br>
-Defined as not having an opioid ‘on hand’ in the preceding 90 day period, based on service date and payday supply count.
+Defined as not having an opioid ‘on hand’ in the preceding 90 day period, based on service date and payday supply count.<br><br>
 2. Long Term Opioid Therapy (LTOT) <br>
 Defined as continuous use of opioid medication with 90% of days covered over 6 months.

 ---
 ### Procedures:
 **Step 1.
 Data prepartion**<br><br>
 **1).
-Getting insights from large and un-organized dataset**<br>
+Getting insights from large and un-organized dataset**<br><br>
-Because this case is deeply involved with a large amount of medical and healthcare knowledge and backgrounds, what we did first understand the data deeply and find the relationship between variables.<br>
+Because this case is deeply involved with a large amount of medical and healthcare knowledge and backgrounds, what we did first understand the data deeply and find the relationship between variables.<br><br>
-Based on the goal to predict if members will continue opioid therapy six months after initial prescribing, we think backward about possible causation leads to this result.<br>
+Based on the goal to predict if members will continue opioid therapy six months after initial prescribing, we think backward about possible causation leads to this result.<br><br>
 After understanding the logic and variables provided in the dataset, we combined variables to generate new information that will help build the prediction model and clean the data to prepare for building the model. <br>
 <br> * Create subset for each ID:
 ```